 It’s no secret that there’s been an explosion of wireless products over the last few years.
-With phone manufacturer’s ditching the headphone jack, a pair of Bluetooth headphones is all but a necessity.
+With phone manufacturers ditching the headphone jack, a pair of Bluetooth headphones is all but a necessity.
 And it’s terrible.
-Call me old schooled, but I much prefer a pair of wired in-ears for everyday use to anything wireless, dongle and all.
-Recently I dug out the 1MORE Triple Driver in-ears from storage to give them the full review treatment and, spoiler alert, I still have no problem recommending these.
+I much prefer a pair of wired in-ears for everyday use to anything wireless, dongle and all.
+Recently I dug out the 1MORE Triple Driver In-Ear from storage to give them the full review treatment and, spoiler alert, I still have no problem recommending these.

-Editor’s note: this review was updated on March 23, 2021, to address an FAQ about durability.
+Editor’s note: this review was updated on May 27, 2021, to expand upon technical information.

-- Commuters.
+- Commuters will grow to appreciate just how well these earbuds isolate you from your surroundings.
 As someone who used to commute two hours to class uphill both ways (anyone who’s ever taken the 1 train to CUNY City College in Harlem knows this is only half a joke), nothing beats a reliable pair of earbuds.
-They’re small, easy to carry, and you never have to worry about battery life.
-Too often I’ve been stuck with a long and silent ride home, because the battery on my Bluetooth headphones gave out.
+Plus, you don’t have to worry about battery life.

 The plastic feels cheap and not up to par with the rest of the build.

 The cable is a braided fabric, which is nice up to a point—literally.
 Because once you get halfway up the headphones to the Y-split, it becomes a cheap, grooved plastic that annoys the hell out of me.
 But at the same time, most of the issues I’ve had with tangles came from the braided fabric part, so maybe there’s a method to the madness.
 Towards the connector, there’s a blue metal casing that protects the cable from fraying, and though I’ve had issues with this part becoming unglued on other earbuds, I have yet to experience that here.